IAL 6: Electromagnetic Radiation

 As aforesaid, the vacuum light speed is the highest physical speed---the fastest physical speed.

-To clarify FASTEST PHYSICAL SPEED all over again all over again: we mean that NO physical information can propagate faster than this relative to a local inertial frame: i.e., a free-fall frame (FFF) NOT rotating relative to the observable universe or an effective inertial frame (IEF).
-Of course, we can add, if necessary, the qualification about the tricky quantum mechanical superluminal effects, we mentioned above in Qualifications About the Vacuum Light Speed as the Fastest Physical Speed.
+To clarify FASTEST PHYSICAL SPEED all over again all over again: we mean that NO information or energy can travel faster than this with speed measured at ONE POINT relative to a local inertial frame: i.e., a free-fall frame NOT rotating relative to the observable universe or an effective inertial frame (IEF).
+Of course, we can should add if necessary the qualification about the tricky quantum mechanical superluminal effects we mentioned above in Qualifications About the Vacuum Light Speed as the Fastest Physical Speed.

 The figure below (local link / general link: light_speed_earth_moon.html) illustrates the vacuum light speed again.